 Blue Point Juniper

 During the winter months, many plant lovers turn their attention to the group of plants that remain green year-round: the evergreens.
-And it’s to this group that the Blue Point Juniper belongs.
-At the species level, it’s known as Juniperus chinensis — sometimes called the Chinese juniper.
-The Blue Point Juniper is special in that […]
+And it's to this group that the Blue Point Juniper belongs.
+At the species level, it's known as Juniperus chinensis -- sometimes called the Chinese juniper.
+The … [Read more...]

 Philodendron Birkin